 > Press contact: André Piérard +33 (0)1 55 04 02 28 / Mel

-> This decision was challenged before the Paris court of appeal
+> See decision of the Paris court of appeal (19th December 2013)